Premises Liability Lawyers

 When an innocent victim becomes seriously injured by a violent crime on another person’s property, they may have a right to compensation.
 A premises liability lawyer can help you fight for the conversation and justice you deserve if you have been injured due to unsafe conditions on someone else’s property.
-Attorney James A. Rice has a proven track record of success in obtaining compensation for premises liability victims in Atlanta, Georgia.
-Contact him today to learn more about how he can fight for your right to compensation.
+The legal team at Rice McGowan has a proven track record of success in obtaining compensation for premises liability victims across the state of Georgia.
+Contact our firm today to learn more about how he can fight for your right to compensation.

 Premises liability refers to the legal obligations property owners have to keep their premises reasonably safe from crime.
 When a property owner fails to use reasonable care to keep his or her property safe, and someone becomes injured, the owner can be held liable for the victim’s damages.
 In other words, negligent security is a legal theory that allows victims who become injured on another person’s property to recover compensation.
 The injured individual can try to hold the owner or manager of the property financially responsible for his or her physical injuries and the pain and suffering caused by the injuries.